Mark-McCleane/FinalYearProject/README.md

 # FinalYearProject
 Description:  Smart Android Assistant Application that helps users with their day-to-day life.
 Final Year Project of the course Software Development(lvl 8)in IT Carlow

-Name:
-Mark McCleane
-Student No:
-C00191900
-Supervisor Name:
-Paul Barry
-Due Date:
-23rd November, 2018

-Install Instructions
+# Install Instructions
-Option 1 - Clone Repository and Run App
+# Option 1 - Clone Repository and Run App
 Prerequisite
 Java installed and jvm set up.
 Have Windows, Linux or another operating system installed and working on your machine.